 Generally, people who live in countries where blood cholesterol levels are lower, such as Japan, have lower rates of heart disease.
 Countries with very high cholesterol levels, such as Finland, have very high rates of coronary heart disease.
 However, some populations with similar total cholesterol levels have very different heart disease rates, suggesting that other factors (such as diet, heredity, and smoking) also influence risk for coronary heart disease.

-Evidence is accumulating that eating more carbohydrates, especially simpler, more refined carbohydrates such as white breads, sugar, and pasta, may increase levels of triglycerides in the blood, lower high density lipoprotein (HDL or "good" cholesterol), and may increase low density lipoprotein (LDL or "bad" cholesterol).
-Thus a low fat diet, which often means a higher carbohydrate intake, may actually be an unhealthy change.
+Evidence is accumulating that eating more carbohydrates, especially simpler, more refined carbohydrates such as white breads, sugar, and pasta, may increase levels of triglycerides in the blood, lower high-density lipoprotein (HDL, or "good") cholesterol, and increase low-density lipoprotein (LDL, or "bad") cholesterol.
+Thus a low-fat diet, which often means a higher carbohydrate intake, may actually be an unhealthy change.

 types of cholesterol

 Saturated fats: Saturated fats are solid at room temperature, Foods that contain a high proportion of saturated fat are butter, lard, coconut oil, cottonseed oil and palm oil, dairy products (such as cream and cheese), meat, skin, and some prepared foods.
 People with diets high in saturated fat are reported to have an increased incidence of atherosclerosis (hardening of the arteries) and coronary heart disease.
 Saturated fats are popular with manufacturers of processed foods because they are less vulnerable to rancidity and are generally more solid at room temperature than unsaturated fats.